 Accelerated digital transformation has only complicated the identity verification challenge for enterprises.
-But Chuck Moore of Early Warning has behavioral analytics and anomaly detection can combine to both reduce fraud and friction that often comes with traditional authentication methods.
+But Chuck Moore of Early Warning says behavioral analytics and anomaly detection combined can reduce both fraud and the friction that can come with traditional authentication methods.

 The latest edition of the ISMG Security Report analyzes the latest cyberthreats to the energy sector as Russia's invasion of Ukraine continues.
 It also examines best practices for Customer Identity and Access Management and how healthcare institutions can sharpen their defense strategies.